blancancabral/amejiarosario.github.io/source/_posts/2016-08-12-Getting-started-with-Node-js-modules-require-exports-imports-npm-and-beyond.md

 });
 ```

 We have already covered `exports` and `require`.
 Notice the relationship between `module.exports` and `exports`.
-They points to the same reference.
+They point to the same reference.
 However, if you assign something directly to `exports` you will break its link to `module.exports`.
 More on that in the next section.

 For our convenience `__filename` and `__dirname` are defined.
 They provide the full path to the current file and directory.
 The latter excludes the filename and just print out the directory path.